enoklearn/engineering/modules/tooling.md

    * [Xcode `Tool`](https://developer.apple.com/xcode/)

    #### Projects
-   *
+   * Select an editor, and customize it!
 </details>

 ----

 <details open>
-   <summary><b>Using the Shell</b></summary><br/>
+   <summary><b>Using the Command Line</b></summary><br/>

-   With this topic, you’ll learn about how to use the shell on your operating system and how to create scripts to make running complex commands easier.
+   With this topic, you’ll learn about how to use the command line (also known as the shell) on your operating system and how to create scripts to make running complex commands easier.

    #### Learning Outcomes
    * Describe what a command line interface is and how you might use it